jonaslu/ain/README.md

 `$(    -> $(
 ```

-And in the unlikely event that you need a backtick right before, you precede the backtick with a slash to escape the escaping:
+If you need a literal backtick a symbol, you escape the escaping with a slash:
 ```
 \`#
 \`${